borangundogan/Stable-Diffusion/README.md

 # 🧠 Stable Diffusion from Scratch — Project Configuration (YAML Overview)

 Below is the complete **project specification in YAML format**, including environment setup, dependencies, structure, run commands, and notes.
-You can copy this into a `project.yaml` file to keep everything organized.

 ---